image from work

 And the third, more detailed prompt became “A black and white photograph-style image depicting a steampunk lion wandering the streets of Victorian London on a rainy day.
 The scene captures the cobblestone streets wet with rain, with the lion featuring mechanical elements and a mane of gears and steam vents.
 In the foreground, a young girl dressed in a 19th-century tattered dress is selling matches, holding a box out to passersby.
 The setting includes gas lamps and fog, enhancing the Victorian atmosphere, and the overall mood is somber yet captivating.”

-Even the very minimalist “lion” prompt is highly embellished by ChatGPT before it is channeled to Dall•E 3 and fed to the diffussion model.
+Even the very minimalist “lion” prompt is highly embellished by ChatGPT before it is channeled to DALL•E 3 and fed to the diffussion model.
 Common terms associated with the word “lion,” its average semantic neighbors, are pulled into the prompt, and some of those terms’ semantic neighbors are pulled in for further refinement.

 A simple visualization of some of the semantic neighbors that ChatGPT added to the prompt before further processing by DALL E•3’s diffusion model.